jgongil/Blockchain-Capstone/README.md

 ## Minting

-- We opted for https://vintage.myetherwallet.com/#contracts with contract __SolnSquareVerifier__
-- 10 Tokens were minted with TokenId: 19841, 19842, ... , 198410
+- I minted 10 tokens for https://vintage.myetherwallet.com/#contracts with contract __SolnSquareVerifier__ with TokenId: 19841, 19842, ... , 198410.
+- I also used the mint.js by OpenSea. https://github.com/ProjectOpenSea/opensea-creatures and minted 10 more tokens with TokenId: 1-10.
+(More info on how to use this script [here](# How to use mint.js by OpenSea))
 - [List](https://rinkeby.etherscan.io/token/0xa686653f769e37576ea7993ab0778690d90fcc34?a=0x09c9d084de851c2f8b08fff5cee78c5cb3ace338) of mint operations by token holder (myself so far).
-- Other mint option could be using mint.js by OpenSea.

 ## OpenSea market place